bgd-labs/aave-stk-v1-5/properties.md

 ## Changed events

 - `Staked` and `Redeem` now both emit both `assets` and `shares` to be closer to eip-4616 standard

+## invariants:

+need to track
+ - inPostSlashingPeriod
+ - slash: we know it's slash when inPostSlashingPeriod goes from F to T
+ - how to know we're in returnFunds: exchangeRate goes down. and staked token balance goes up
+ -